José de San Martín: Military career in Europe

 San Martín took part in several Spanish campaigns in North Africa, fighting in Melilla and in Oran against the Moors in 1791, among others.
 His rank was raised to Sub-Lieutenant in 1793, at the age of 15.
 He began a naval career during the War of the Second Coalition, when Spain was allied with France against Great Britain, during the French Revolution.
 His ship Santa Dorotea was captured by the Royal Navy, who kept him as a prisoner of war for some time.
 Soon afterward, he continued to fight in southern Spain, mainly in Cádiz and Gibraltar with the rank of Second Captain of light infantry.
 He continued to fight Portugal on the side of Spain in the War of the Oranges in 1801.
 He was promoted to captain in 1804.
 During his stay in Cádiz he was influenced by the ideas of the Spanish Enlightenment.

-At the outbreak of the Peninsular War in 1808, San Martín was named adjutant of Francisco María Solano Ortiz de Rosas.
+At the outbreak of the Peninsular War in 1808, San Martín was named adjutant of Francisco Solano, 2nd Marquis de Socorro.
 Rosas, suspected of being an afrancesado, was killed by a popular uprising which overran the barracks and dragged his corpse in the streets.
 San Martín was appointed to the armies of Andalusia, and led a battalion of volunteers.
 In June 1808 his unit became incorporated into a guerrilla force led by Juan de la Cruz Mourgeón.
 He was nearly killed during the battle of Arjonilla, but was saved by Sergeant Juan de Dios.
 On 19 July 1808, Spanish and French forces engaged in the battle of Bailén, a Spanish victory that allowed the Army of Andalusia to attack and seize Madrid.
 For his actions during this battle, San Martín was awarded a gold medal, and his rank raised to lieutenant colonel.
 On 16 May 1811, he fought in the battle of Albuera under the command of general William Carr Beresford.
 By this time, the French armies held most of the Iberian Peninsula under their control, except for Cádiz.